jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         return value

   the terminal still shows passing tests
-* I could also rewrite the ``get_hour`` function to use one line though it will no longer be as explicit as above
+* I can also rewrite the ``get_hour`` function to use one line though it will no longer be as explicit as above

   .. code-block:: python